 Thompson’s birthplace is unknown, but after settling on his land he was made sergeant in 1659, and a selectman in 1659 and 1661, when Kittery’s borders included all of today’s Kittery, Eliot, South Berwick, Berwick and North Berwick.
 Thompson and his wife Ann, who was 31 when they first began farming here, had eight children.

 A Furbish descendant, Craig Stinson, who researched his ancestor, has estimated his servitude lasted eight years, whereupon he pursued a livelihood in Dover.
 Then in 1662, the Puritan authorities arrested three Quaker women for professing forbidden doctrine, and beat them while they were forcibly marched half naked for 80 miles through several local towns.
-Furbish is recorded as being punished in the stocks for criticizing the Dover minister’s laughter at the Quaker women’s suffering.
+A William Furbish is recorded as being punished in the stocks for criticizing the Dover minister’s laughter at the Quaker women’s suffering.

 Scotsmen in a strange land